Codes4Fun/moshi.cpp/README.md

 | Intel | Core i7-8750H     | CPU    |    2.73 |    5.03 |       6 |
 | Intel | Core i7-9750H     | CPU    |    2.54 |    5.09 |       6 |
 | Intel | Core i7-6700T     | CPU    |    1.62 |    3.04 |       4 |

+## Design Notes

+I was originally looking at designing the API after gstreamer and/or potentially integrating it with it, but I found gstreamer was rather hard to debug when things didn't work and they immediately didn't work.
+I still like the idea of pipes, but I decided to follow how FFmpeg connects decoders resamplers and encoders.
+I am not entirely set on this, as I have lots of other ideas, such as both streaming to SDL and being able to record to an mp3 file, but also in the future it may make sense for data to stay on the GPU as long as it can, so rather hiding how things are connected would make sense.

+Internally I tried to replicate what the original moshi did by using single header files for code, following it's file hierarchy.
+To make it easier for anyone interested to compare python to c++.

+My coding style is a combination of C++ and C, largely because C++ through deep abstraction can make it hard to debug, read, maintain, and refactor code.
+So I try to keep abstractions shallow, mostly used for reducing code bloat with automation.
+There are other misc things I do primarily for readability.